Lawrence Livermore and American Heart Association Partner to Accelerate Drug Discovery

 Available for logged-in reporters only

-Newswise — The American Heart Association (AHA) and Lawrence Livermore National Laboratory (LLNL) have formed a strategic business partnership to overcome the burden of drug discovery, cost and access.
+Newswise — Dallas November 15, 2017 — The American Heart Association and Lawrence Livermore National Laboratory (LLNL) have formed a strategic business relationship to overcome the burden of drug discovery, cost and access.

-The two organizations will leverage the world’s most powerful supercomputers to accelerate drug discovery.
-LLNL scientists and engineers will create a simulated environment that rapidly and precisely predicts how drugs bind to their target proteins to generate a robust drug pipeline of new and targeted therapies as part of the AHA’s Center for Accelerated Drug Discovery.
+The two organizations will leverage the world’s most powerful super computers to accelerate drug discovery.
+LLNL scientists and engineers will create a simulated environment that rapidly and precisely predicts how drugs bind to their target proteins to generate a robust drug pipeline of new and targeted therapies.

+This collaboration is part of the association’s newly formed Center for Accelerated Drug Discovery, reinforcing the AHA’s commitment to improve people’s health by accelerating the pace at which drug-protein interactions are identified and documented before actual clinical trials begin.

-It takes an average of 10 years for a new medicine to be commercialized in the marketplace and an average cost of $2.6 billion.
-As the population continues to age, the need for medications to treat chronic conditions, such as heart disease, Alzheimer’s disease and diabetes will continue to increase, challenging the current system to remove barriers to affordable health care and preventive medicine.
+It takes an average of 10 years for a new medicine to be commercialized in the marketplace and an average cost of $2.6 billion.¹ As the population continues to age, the need for medications to treat chronic conditions, like heart disease, Alzheimer’s disease and diabetes, will continue to increase, challenging the current system to remove barriers to affordable health care and preventive medicine.

-In this new partnership, AHA and LLNL aim to develop a unique combination of computational and experimental tools that will allow the biomedical community to validate targeted drug hypotheses that have higher probabilities of success and reduce time to market by potentially 50 percent.
+In this new partnership, the American Heart Association, the world’s leading voluntary organization dedicated to building healthier lives, free of cardiovascular diseases and stroke, and LLNL aim to develop a unique combination of computational and experimental tools that will allow the biomedical community to validate targeted drug hypotheses that have higher probabilities of success and reduces time to market by potentially 50 percent.

-To achieve this goal, LLNS and AHA will collaboratively develop and validate new high-performance computing (HPC) tools to quantitatively predict binding as a guide to on- and off-target molecular interactions.
+To achieve this goal, the Association and LLNL will collaboratively develop and validate new high-performance computing (HPC) tools to quantitatively predict binding as a quantitative guide to on- and off-target molecular interactions.

 About the American Heart Association

-The American Heart Association is devoted to saving people from heart disease and stroke – the two leading causes of death in the world.
-The association fight for stronger public health policies and provide lifesaving tools.
-The Dallas-based association is the nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
-To learn more or to get involved, call 1-800-AHA-USA1, visit heart.org or call any of our offices around the country.
-Follow us on Facebook and Twitter.
+The American Heart Association is devoted to saving people from heart disease and stroke -- the two leading causes of death in the world.
+The association fights for stronger public health policies and provides lifesaving tools.
+The Dallas-based association is the nation's oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
+To learn more or to get involved, call 1-800-AHA-USA1, visit the web (link is external) or call any of the offices around the country.
+Follow on Facebook (link is external) and Twitter (link is external).